 Daniel P. GrahamPARTNER

-Mr. Graham, recognized by Chambers USA as a “rising star” (2012), an “exceptionally strong” litigator (2010) and “incredibly in tune with the laws and regulations” (2011), counsels and represents government contractors on a broad range of legal matters.
+Mr. Graham, recognized by Chambers USA as one of Washington, DC’s “Leading Lawyers” in his field, is commended for his broad range of legal matters and for leading “the next generation of Wiley protest lawyers” (2013).
+Clients have said “he does outstanding work and gets good results” (2013), is an “exceptionally strong litigator” (2010), and is “incredibly in tune with the laws and regulations” (2011).
 Approximately half of his practice involves litigation, including bid protests, Contract Disputes Act appeals, prime/subcontractor disputes, and commercial litigation.
-Mr. Graham has litigated cases before the U.S. Court of Federal Claims (COFC), the U.S. Court of Appeals for the Federal Circuit, the Government Accountability Office (GAO) and the Boards of Contract Appeals, as well as before Federal District Courts and Courts of Appeals across the country.
+Mr. Graham has litigated cases before the U.S. Court of Federal Claims (COFC), the U.S. Court of Appeals for the Federal Circuit, the Government Accountability Office (GAO), and the Boards of Contract Appeals, as well as before Federal District Courts and Courts of Appeals across the country.